Elizabeth Smart Brings Together Kidnapping Victims To Help Teenager Jayme Closs In Historic TV Moment

 Elizabeth Smart was at the center of a historic moment in U.S. television history when she managed to bring together six survivors of some of the country’s most famous kidnappings.

-Smart herself was abducted and held captive for nine months when she was only 14 years old, so she decided to join forces with other women who had been through the same so they could offer their support and advice to teenager Jayme Closs.
-The 13-year-old famously escaped her abductor this January after being held against her will for 88 days by Jake Patterson, 21.
-Back in October, Patterson murdered the teen’s parents in the middle of the night and took her away from her Wisconsin home, only to hold her captive in a secluded cabin for nearly three months.
+Smart was abducted herself, and was held captive for nine months when she was only 14 years old.
+She recently decided to join forces with other women who had been through the same or similar experience, so that they could offer their support and advice to teenager Jayme Closs.
+The 13-year-old famously escaped her abductor this January, after having been held against her will for 88 days by Jake Patterson, 21.
+Back in October, Patterson murdered the teen’s parents in the middle of the night.
+He then took her away from her Wisconsin home, only to hold her captive in a secluded cabin for nearly three months.

-As reported by The Daily Mail, the New York Times best-seller said in the trailer of her new Lifetime show, Smart Justice: The Jayme Closs Case, that as a fellow survivor, she understood what Closs was experiencing, and was decided to help her “move forward” with her life.
+As reported by The Daily Mail, the best-selling author said in the trailer of her new Lifetime show, Smart Justice: The Jayme Closs Case, that as a fellow survivor, she understood what Closs was experiencing.
+Smart decided to help Closs “move forward” with her life.

 “I remember hearing the news and thinking, ‘She did it!
-Another one of us got away,'” she said, adding that there are very few people who have been through the same experience, and that they needed to “stick together to help Jayme.”
+Another one of us got away,'” Smart said, adding that there are very few people who have been through the same experience, and that they needed to “stick together to help Jayme.”

 “When I came home, my parents were waiting for me.
 But that didn’t happen for Jayme.
 Nothing prepares you for being kidnapped, and nothing prepares you for life after.”

 All six women that united for the new show know exactly what it’s like to become famous for such a traumatic experience.
-Katie Beers was just 10 when she was kidnapped by a family friend in 1992 and held against her will in a coffin-sized underground bunker for over two weeks, while Gina DeJesus was 14 years old when Ariel Castro abducted her and kept her locked in his Cleveland home for nine years alongside Michelle Knight and Amanda Berry.
-They were rescued in 2013 when Berry managed to flee and ask for help.
+Katie Beers was just 10 when she was kidnapped by a family friend in 1992, then held against her will in a coffin-sized underground bunker for over two weeks.
+Gina DeJesus was 14 years old when Ariel Castro abducted her and kept her locked in his Cleveland home for nine years.
+She was kept captive alongside Michelle Knight and Amanda Berry.
+They were rescued in 2013, when Berry managed to flee and ask for help.

 Elizabeth Smart makes TV history by bringing together six female survivors of America's most famous abductions https://t.co/xTBq0KoStl pic.twitter.com/6GA44nI3w4